-(EXPANDED ON 8/19/2022)
+(EXPANDED FROM 8/19/2022)

-In the late-1950s George Romney made headlines by arguing that the U.S. auto industry had become an oligopolistic dinosaur.
-Competition had become so weak — the “Big Three” controlled more than 95 percent of the market by mid-decade — that the industry was in danger of being whipsawed in the years ahead by competition from nations with more robust competition.
+In the late-1950s Romney argued that Detroit had become an oligopolistic dinosaur.
+Competition had become so weak — the “Big Three” controlled more than 95 percent of the market by mid-decade — that the industry was in danger of being whipsawed by competition from other nations.

-Where competition is shrinking below adequate minimum levels, even the most efficient company will ultimately lose its competitive drive.
+“Where competition is shrinking below adequate minimum levels, even the most efficient company will ultimately lose its competitive drive.
 Like boxing champions who lack suitable opponents, companies will become soft and flabby.
 Furthermore, artificial and undesirable restraints on competition develop more easily and even unintentionally.”
 (Mahoney, 1958)

-Romney’s words proved to be remarkably prophetic.
+Romney’s words proved to be prophetic.
 The U.S. auto industry had become a classic example of the negative repercussions of an oligopoly.
 By the 1970s, even a traditionally compliant car enthusiast press openly ridiculed the mediocre quality of Big Three products — mostly to no avail (Yates, 1983).

 By the 1980s, an alarming percentage of car buyers swore they would never get another American car.
 Imported car sales, led by the Japanese, surged to a third of the market before a frantic U.S. government stepped in and erected trade barriers (Halberstam, 1986).
 And in the span of a decade, each of the once-invincible Big Three barely avoided a financial meltdown.